1 John 2:12-14 Three Stages of Christian Maturity

 What group are you in?
 Our grouping is not based on physical age but on one’s spiritual maturity.
 Before explaining each, let me point out a few technical observations.

-First, he addresses each group two times, the first in the present verb tense and the second in the past tense.
-Each description helps us more accurately understand the group’s unique developmental needs.
+First, he addresses each group twice, once in the present tense and once in the past tense.
+Each description helps us better understand the group’s unique developmental needs.
 Second, John presents the groups out of sequence twice.
-We will discuss this later, but we will follow John’s order below.
+We will discuss this later, but for now, follow John’s order below.
 Before going into detail, we will briefly introduce each group.

 Challenges and Needs of Children